tpolecat/tpolecat.github.io/_doobie-0.2.0-SNAPSHOT/06-Checking.md

     where population > ?

   ✓ SQL Compiles and Typechecks
-  ✕ P01 Short  →  INTEGER (INTEGER)
+  ✕ P01 Short  →  INTEGER (int4)
-    - Short is not coercible to INTEGER (INTEGER) according to the JDBC specification.
+    - Short is not coercible to INTEGER (int4) according to the JDBC specification.
       Fix this by changing the schema type to SMALLINT, or the Scala type to Int or JdbcType.
-  ✕ C01 CODE       CHAR     (CHAR)     NOT NULL  →  Int
+  ✕ C01 code       CHAR     (bpchar)  NOT NULL  →  Int
-    - CHAR (CHAR) is ostensibly coercible to Int according to the JDBC specification but is not a recommended target type.
+    - CHAR (bpchar) is ostensibly coercible to Int according to the JDBC specification but is not a recommended target type.
 Fix this by changing the schema type to INTEGER; or the Scala type to String.
-  ✓ C02 NAME       VARCHAR  (VARCHAR)  NOT NULL  →  String
+  ✓ C02 name       VARCHAR  (varchar) NOT NULL  →  String
-  ✓ C03 POPULATION INTEGER  (INTEGER)  NOT NULL  →  Int
+  ✓ C03 population INTEGER  (int4)    NOT NULL  →  Int
-  ✕ C04 GNP        DECIMAL  (DECIMAL)  NULL      →  Double
+  ✕ C04 gnp        NUMERIC  (numeric) NULL      →  Double
-    - DECIMAL (DECIMAL) is ostensibly coercible to Double according to the JDBC specification but is not a recommended target type.
+    - NUMERIC (numeric) is ostensibly coercible to Double according to the JDBC specification but is not a recommended target type.
 Fix this by changing the schema type to FLOAT or DOUBLE; or the Scala type to BigDecimal or BigDecimal.
     - Reading a NULL value into Double will result in a runtime failure.
-Fix this by making the schema type NOT NULL or by changing the Scala type to Option[Double] ✕ C05 INDEPYEAR  SMALLINT (SMALLINT) NULL      →
+Fix this by making the schema type NOT NULL or by changing the Scala type to Option[Double] ✕ C05 indepyear  SMALLINT (int2)    NULL      →
     - Column is unused.
 Remove it from the SELECT statement.
 ```